This Is Why You'll Love the American Museum of Natural History

 Holding down a large patch of land just west of Central Park, the American Museum of Natural History in NYC is one of the top scientific and cultural institutions in the world.
 Founded in 1869, this museum's mission of discovering and interpreting fossils, artifacts, and information about the natural world is still thriving today.

-Containing dozens of exhibits and theater shows, it is one of the few museums that everyone will enjoy.
+Containing dozens of exhibits and theater shows, the American Museum of Natural History is that rare destination that everyone will enjoy.
 The experiences visitors can choose from feel like a microcosm of life itself: from space and dinosaurs to gems and the big blue whale, to the artifacts of Asian and European civilizations and butterflies.
 In particular, the museum's fossil halls have gained worldwide acclaim and are popular with visitors of all ages.

 Photo credit: ©C. Chesek/AMNH